 Not entirely true.
 When you work from home, you get distracted easily, especially if you have children.
-Yes, you don’t have to think about changing to a different outfit, commute, and lunch/snacks- but you will have to make space & a solid routine to focus on your work, and not distracted by the endless work around the house.
+Yes, you don’t have to think about changing to a different outfit, commute, and lunch/snacks- but you will have to make space & a solid routine to focus on your work, and not be distracted by the endless work around the house.

 MY TIP: Keep a clear division of weekdays and weekends.
 Keep your grocery shopping, essential shopping for the weekends when you can include your family members.
-The same goes for meal-planning and cooking.
+The same goes for meal planning and cooking.
 I keep the Fridays or Sundays of cooking ahead.
 I either do the laundry at the weekends if I am staying at home or early morning on weekdays.
 In this way, I can focus on my work-family and my health.
 For the

 You can spend more time with your children/loved ones: